Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 Payments can also be left in the dropbox that is located on the driveway in front of Town Hall.
 Make sure that your account number is included so that your payment can be properly applied.
 Please do not leave cash in the dropbox.

-Unpaid Utility bills for the prior fiscal year are moved to the current year tax bill in mid-December.
-The lien and a $50 lien fee are split equally between the tax bills that are due February 1st and May 1st.
+Unpaid utility bills for the prior fiscal year are moved to the current year tax bill in mid-December.
+The delinquent amount, plus additional interest and fees will be liened on your third quarter Real Estate tax bill that is due February 1st.

 Utility bills are issued quarterly.